-Capital reversals have formed several financial crisis around the world since the 1980s.
+Capital reversals have formed several financial crises around the world since the 1980s.
 However, there is no consensus among economists on whether push or pull factors are responsible for creation of capital reversal and financial crisis.
-Many economists including Reinhart et al. (1993), Broto et al. (2011), Fratzcher (2012), Ghosh et al. (2014b), and Pagliari & Hannan (2017) believe that push factors are the main determinants of capital outflows during a financial crisis.
+Many economists including Reinhart et al. (1993), Broto et al. (2008), Fratzcher (2011), Ghosh et al. (2017), and Pagliari & Hannan (2017) believe that push factors are the main determinants of capital outflows during a financial crisis.
 This group of economists has emphasized that the Fed's interest rate policy has contributed to capital reversal.
-While others, including Alfaro et al. (2007), Chen, Griffoli, & Sahay (2014), Broner and Ventura (2016), and Alberola et al. (2016) have underlined the importance of pull factors such as macroeconomic fundamentals, productivity, domestic saving, level of foreign reserves, and soundness of the financial system.
+While others, including Alfaro et al. (2014), Chen, Griffoli, & Sahay (2014), Broner and Ventura (2016), and Alberola et al. (2016) have underlined the importance of pull factors such as macroeconomic fundamentals, productivity, domestic saving, level of foreign reserves, and soundness of the financial system.
 Given these contradictory findings, this paper attempts to investigate whether the Fed's interest rate policy plays a dominant role in explaining capital reversal for BRICs countries.
-One of the novel features of this study is that it implements fixed effects model to control for country-specific characteristics.
-Using quarterly data for the period of 1987Q1-2017Q1, the estimated results suggest that the Fed's interest rate policy plays a dominant role compared to other push factors and countryspecific macroeconomic fundamentals.
-However, real GDP and exchange rate volatility are the most important pull factors that shape capital reversals and net portfolios.
+One of the novel features of this study is that it implements fixed effects model to control for biased standard errors in finance panel data as suggested by Peterson (2009) and provides the results for each country separately.
+Using quarterly data for the period of 1987Q1-2017Q1, the estimated results for standardized regression suggest that the Fed's interest rate policy plays a dominant role compared to other push factors and country-specific macroeconomic fundamentals.
+However, real GDP and real exchange rate volatility are the most important pull factors that shape capital reversals and net portfolios.

-Keywords: Fed's interest rate policy, capital reversal, push factors, pull factors, macroeconomic fundamentals, exchange rate volatility.
+Keywords: Fed's interest rate policy, capital reversal, push factors, pull factors, macroeconomic fundamentals, real exchange rate volatility.